 The PRA100 course must be completed in the final 10 weeks of study for a practical nursing student.
-If the student fails a course and must repeat it in an additional quarter then the PRA100 course must also be repeated.
 All attempts at courses in the curriculum are charged to the student.
+If a student has not successfully passed theory and/or clinical, he/she must repeat the entire class.